pelectron/poly/docs.md

 ## Storage

-poly uses the concept of a Storage to store data in a type erased manner, and provides a few default implementations of the Storage concept.
+poly uses the concept of a Storage to store data in a type erased manner, and provides a few implementations of the Storage concept.

 For a type `T` to satisfy the Storage concept, the following must hold with `t` and `ct` denoting an object of type `T` and `const T` respectively, `U` denoting